red-hat-storage/ocs-ci/docs/getting_started.md

 If there is no `data` directory, create one.
 The name of the file should be `pull-secret`.

+#### Brew registry access for non-GA LSO testing

+If you intend to test non-GA versions of the local storage operator you will need access to provided authentication for `brew.registry.redhat.io` in your pull secret.
+In order to obtain credentials for this brew registry you will need to do the following:

+1. Send a request to `operator-pipeline-wg@redhat.com` for `brew.registry.redhat.io`
+   credentials for you or your team.
+You will want to provide an email address to associate the account with.
+You may be required to provide a gpg public key in order to receive the credentials.
+2. Once you have received credentials for the brew registry you will need to log in to the registry in order to obtain the data you will add to your pull secret.
+You can log in to the registry using `docker` and the provided credentials:
+   * `docker login brew.registry.redhat.io`
+3. Once you have successfully logged in, you can retrieve the auth data from `~/.docker/config.json`.
+Grab the auth section for `brew.registry.redhat.com`, it will look something like this

+    "brew.registry.redhat.io" : {
+      "auth" : "TOKEN"
+    },

+4. Add that auth section to your existing pull secret.

 ##### Nightly Builds

 In addition you will need to add a registry auth to your pull-secret to